adulau/mastodon-markdown-archive/README.md

-# Mastodon PESOS
+# Mastodon markdown archive

-Fetch a Mastodon account's posts and save them as Markdown files.
-Posts are transformed to Markdown, images are inlined, and replies are threaded.
-Implements most of the parameters in Mastodon's [API to get account's statuses](https://docs.joinmastodon.org/methods/accounts/#statuses).
+Fetch a Mastodon account's posts and save them as markdown files.
+Post content is converted to markdown, images are downloaded and inlined, and replies are threaded.
+Implements most of the parameters in Mastodon's public [API to get an account's statuses](https://docs.joinmastodon.org/methods/accounts/#statuses).

-For the time being this formats the files with [Hugo](https://gohugo.io) front-matter.
+For the time being this formats the files in accordance to [Hugo's](https://gohugo.io) front-matter.

+If a post has images, the post is created as a Hugo [page bundle](https://gohugo.io/content-management/page-bundles/) and images are downloaded in the corresponding post directory.

-I use this small tool to create an archive of my Mastodon posts, which I then [syndicate to my own site](https://indieweb.org/PESOS).
+I use this tool to create an [archive of my Mastodon posts](https://garrido.io/microblog/), which I then syndicate to my own site following [PESOS](https://indieweb.org/PESOS).

 ## Flags
 ```